Building an Accessible Culture Within HealthSparq One

 An aha moment: Elevate accessibility by building an accessible culture

 Along with integrating Level AA of WCAG 2.0 into the redesigned UI, we also wanted to raise awareness and get support for the accessibility project.
-I started an accessibility working group hoping to meet this goal.
+I started an accessible culture working group hoping to meet this goal.
 This group is comprised of members from across our company, who all bring their ideas and experiences to the group every time we meet.

 Our account managers are also now equipped with a handy checklist to help them guide clients in maintaining an accessible experience for users.
 And, our internal wiki is chock-full of checklists, style guidelines and more for attaining accessibility.